daniel7722/coralmicro/apps/catdog_blinker/ReadMe.md

 python3 scripts/flashtool.py -a <app name> (or -e <example name>)
 ```

-Then, you should see the terminal saying it's restarting the device.
-After seeing this message, open another terminal to access serial console
+Then, you should see the terminal saying it's restarting the deviceee.
+After sing this message, open another terminal to access serial console.

 ```
 ls /dev/ttyACM*